Restream/reindexer/cpp_src/core/payload/readme.md

 # Motivation

-Main goal of documents splitting technick - get the best features from SQL, no-SQL and column databases.
+Main goal of documents splitting technique - get the best features from SQL, no-SQL and column databases.
 The untyped tuple is gives applications capability to store any JSON objects as reindexer documents without data schema migration.
 The fixed-type struct of indexed fields allows application and reindexer maintains consistent indexes and primary keys.
-Furthermore it helps to achive best performance for full-scan and join queries - their performance are strongly depends on fields access time.
+Furthermore it helps to achieve best performance for full-scan and join queries - their performance are strongly depends on fields access time.

 Also there are optional column's storage is present.
 They are binded to full-scan indexes, and can speed up full-scan queries.